Connor-York/leo_navigation/README.md

+Built ontop of code written for Leo_navigation_tutorial by Leo Rover devs:

 # leo_navigation

 This package was created as part of the [Autonomous Navigation tutorial] for Leo Rover.
 It provides configuration for SLAM and autonomous navigation for Leo Rover equipped with IMU and LiDAR sensors.